octoenergy/public-conventions/emails.md

 All dynamic data in Sendgrid is handled via a CSV, where you can pick a name for each column.
 Once this is done, the syntax for adding a merge field is [% MERGE_FIELD_NAME %].
 You can test this is working correctly by sending a test email to yourself in Sendgrid with data for your email address populated.

 ### Yeoman generator
 A generator using Yeoman has been created to make building, editing, and generating emails as quickly as possible.
-Once installed, you will be able to run `yo email` in a directory to build an email and dev environment from scratch, and will offer to add to the source code an example of the following for east=y reproduction:
+Once installed, you will be able to run `yo email` in a directory to build an email and dev environment from scratch, and will offer to add to the source code an example of the following for easy reproduction:
 • Title
 • Breakout box
 • CTA button